‘Everyone has a motive. No one has a clue.’

 From Harlan’s dysfunctional family to his devoted staff, Blanc sifts through a web of red herrings and self-serving lies to uncover the truth behind Harlan’s untimely death…

-” …ingeniously plotted, tremendously entertaining and deviously irreverent crowd-pleaser […] A delicious throwback to the all-star whodunit, this juicy comedy thriller is a treat from start to finish…” David Rooney, The Hollywood Reporter
+” …ingeniously plotted, tremendously entertaining and deviously irreverent crowd-pleaser […] A delicious throwback to the all-star whodunit, this juicy comedy thriller is a treat from start to finish…” The Hollywood Reporter

 “A crackling, devious, and hugely satisfying old-school whodunnit with a modern twist […] Even if you do somehow manage to piece the whole thing together in advance, there’s no way of predicting the joy of watching it all unfold.”
 IndieWire

 “Knives Out is a classic whodunit, and doesn’t mind who knows it; a character observes at one point that the victim “practically lived in a Clue board.”
 But its finesse, style, and very modern concerns keep it feeling perfectly fresh, while its attention to detail invites rewatching and rethinking.”
 Mashable